Slow-Braised Pork Belly with Soy and Ginger

 What goes well with Slow-Braised Pork Belly with Soy and Ginger?

-Japanese sushi like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
+Japanese japanese like this pair well with a simple grain (rice, couscous, or crusty bread), a quick salad with acid (lemon vinaigrette, pickled onions), and a pan sauce or yogurt-based dip.
 Tap "Plan a meal with the AI" to get specific side suggestions.

 What others are saying